 There's so much for an entrepreneur to do, and this allows them to do a little bit every day towards their bigger goals while they're still maintaining the regular everyday type business activities.
 So I just think it's amazing, I'm so glad you're teaching this to so many entrepreneurs, and I think they're all going to be able to find success there.
 Scott, do you have any final thoughts before we move into making sure everyone knows where to find Pam?

 I do.
 First of all Pam, thanks for helping us see this new dimensionality in relationships and connections, and how it can bring not just fun and engagement but it can bring real business and real value to your clients.
-I think it's amazing, and I would just like to add, I think Crystal you brought up lifecycle marketing, one of my observations working with hundreds of thousands of businesses over the past 20 years is that when a business owner is overwhelmed they don't take action.
+I think it's amazing, and I would just like to add, I think Crystal you brought up lifecycle automation, one of my observations working with hundreds of thousands of businesses over the past 20 years is that when a business owner is overwhelmed they don't take action.

 Pam Slim (43:43):

 So, I love that you're helping us see how both business owners in their business and also as they're working with their clients that deconstructing that down into, "Yeah, but let's just get really clear on the next step."
-That's really what lifecycle marketing does, it helps the business owner take the chaos of all of the marketing that's just weighing in their brain, creates a framework where they can look at it and say, "Okay, what's the next step?"
+That's really what lifecycle automation does, it helps the business owner take the chaos of all of the marketing that's just weighing in their brain, creates a framework where they can look at it and say, "Okay, what's the next step?"

 Just third to accentuate the point you're trying to make Pam, love the fact that you're calling out that listening is the key to being able to know what does it take to move the person to the next step.
-Micro actions is really what lifecycle marketing is all about, it's what business is all about, you're taking somebody from the first point of awareness to engaging with you and maybe joining your list, taking the next action and the next action.
+Micro actions is really what lifecycle automation is all about, it's what business is all about, you're taking somebody from the first point of awareness to engaging with you and maybe joining your list, taking the next action and the next action.

 There are a few people that are hot if you will say, and they're going to go straight to the finish line and so forth, but the reality is most people just need time.
 I love that you're helping them put words and strategies to what we've seen work with businesses throughout the years, and Pam just thank you for who you are, it's a pleasure talking with you again and I love what Main Street Learning Lab and what you're doing.
 Tell everybody how they can get a hold of you, so I guess let's start with the locals.